faizmokh/dotfiles/README.md

 There's many like this but this is mine.

-## Setting up dotfiles on a new machine
+## Set up dotfiles on a new machine

 1. Install [Brew][1] package manager